marianprf/AI-ro5Test/aboutMe.md

-🧠 Marian | Psychologist Turned Aspiring AI Engineer Greetings, fellow nerds 👋
+Marian | AI Engineer in Training

-I'm Marian, currently based in Vienna and on an exciting journey from understanding the human mind to building the machine mind. 🎓 I hold a Bachelor’s degree in Psychology, and I'm currently enrolled in an AI Engineering program at SD Academy, where I'm learning to translate curiosity into code.
+Hi, I’m Marian, based in Vienna and currently enrolled in an AI Engineering program at SD Academy.
+I have a background in Psychology (B.A.), and I'm now transitioning into the tech world with a focus on artificial intelligence, machine learning, and data-driven solutions.

-I'm passionate about the intersection of cognitive science, machine learning, and all things tech.
-My GitHub is a growing archive of learning experiments, small victories, and the occasional beautifully-documented bug. 🐛

-📚 Interests:

-Neural networks (both biological & artificial 🧠🤖)

-Python, Data Science, and ML pipelines

-Turning coffee into algorithms ☕➡️💻

-Open source collaboration & lifelong learning

-💡 Let’s connect, collab, or debug together.
+I’m passionate about understanding how systems learn, adapt, and interact — whether human or machine.
+My GitHub is where I document my learning journey, share projects, and build practical skills in Python, AI, and beyond.